SidonTheTroll/cave-of-ordeals/Projects/Annual-Project/Physics/schema.md

    - Difference between temporary and permanent magnetization.

 3. **Materials and Magnetism**:
-   - Types of materials: ferromagnetic, paramagnetic, and diamagnetic.
+   - Types of materials: ferromagnetic, paramagnetic, and diamagnetic. (include example)
-   - Examples of ferromagnetic materials.
    - How different materials respond to magnetic fields.

 4. **Experimental Demonstrations**: